 So, where does the myth that LEDs don’t produce heat come from?

 As with most myths, there’s a grain of truth in it.
 Here are three reasons why people think LEDs don’t produce heat:

 1) LEDs direct far less infrared radiation at your plants than HID lighting.

 HPS/MH operate at extremely high temperatures – 30000C/54000F.
 Much of that heat gets turned into infrared radiation.
 Infrared is a type of radiation that causes molecules to vibrate and heat up when it hits them.
 This infrared gets directed down on your plants just like the visible light radiation does.
 Experienced HPS/MH growers known this, that’s why they wouldn’t think of putting their lights too close to their plants – they would fry in a very short period of time.

 In contrast, LEDs operate at far lower temperatures (typically less than 800C/1760F).
 Because of this, they direct far, far less infrared radiation towards your plants.

-Ideal Temperature for Growing Plants Indoors
+Ideal Temperature for Growing Plants Indoors with LED grow lights.

 Calculating Grow Light Heat Production

 Calculating the amount of heat your grow light produces is easy.
 You simply take the total amount of watts used (the wall plug wattage) and multiply it by 3.41 to get the total BTUs produced per hour.
 (BTUs or British thermal units are a standard heat measurement within the HVAC industry and one BTU is roughly equal to the heat produced by one 4 in long match).
 As stated earlier, this is true regardless of what kind of light it is – LED, HPS, MH, or any other.